knpuniversity/oo/knpu/episode3/protected-visibility.md

 absolutely right, and we'll get to fixing that!

-For now what we've got is pretty straightforward, so let's refresh and ....oh chech out our dropdown.
+For now what we've got is pretty straightforward, so let's refresh and ....oh check out our dropdown.
 We've got an `Undefinded property RebelShip::$name` error.

 Back in PhpStorm, you can see `$this->name` is highlighted with an error message of 'Member has private access'.
 Interesting.
 So far, I've told you that since `RebelShip`